ninadgawad/Software-Engineering/Building/Backend/Spring Boot/README.md

 - Production-Ready Features

 ## Spring Boot API using Spring JPA and WebClient:
-Entity Class: Define the table.
+- Entity Class: Define the table.
-Repository: JPA repository for CRUD operations.
+- Repository: JPA repository for CRUD operations.
-Service: Handles the logic of updating request statuses and making WebClient calls.
+- Service: Handles the logic of updating request statuses and making WebClient calls.
-Controller: Exposes an API to trigger the request.
+- Controller: Exposes an API to trigger the request.

+## Using DTOs (Data Transfer Objects) in Spring Boot with JPA
+**What is a DTO?**
+A DTO (Data Transfer Object) is an object used to transfer data between layers (e.g., from the repository layer to the service layer or from the service layer to the controller).
+It helps in decoupling the database model (Entity) from the API response.